keybase/keybase-issues/README.md

 ### Other bugs, issues, comments, questions, and suggestions

-There's an [issues tab](https://github.com/keybase/keybase-issues/issues) in the right margin of this page.
+There's an [issues tab](https://github.com/keybase/keybase-issues/issues) on this page (probably at the top).
 The direct link:

   - https://github.com/keybase/keybase-issues/issues